wp-plugins/bad-behavior/README.txt

 *Warning*: If you are upgrading from a 1.x.x version of Bad Behavior, you must remove it from your system entirely, and delete all of its database tables, before installing Bad Behavior 2.0.x.
-You do not need to remove a 2.0.x version of Bad Behavior before upgrading to this release.
+If you are upgrading from version 2.0.18 or prior, you must delete all of its files before upgrading, but do not need to delete the database tables.
+You do not need to remove a 2.0.19 or later version of Bad Behavior before upgrading to this release.

 Bad Behavior has been designed to install on each host software in the